 Figure 12; Difference in average subsidy between RYM 0 and RYM 0,99; based on 1000 random draws

-The RYM decrease the differences based on production potential, thus the higher the differences between projects the higher is the impact of the RYM on surplus reduction. shows the difference in average surplus of projects based on typified distributions.
+The RYM decrease the differences based on production potential, thus the higher the differences between projects the higher is the impact of the RYM on surplus reduction.
+Figure 13 shows the difference in average surplus of projects based on typified distributions.
 Again, it is to be noted that the average surplus of projects is always decreased.

 Figure 13; Difference in average surplus between RYM 0 and RYM 0,99; based on 1000 random draws

-The difference between average production differs significantly based on selected probability distribution, results are presented .
+The difference between average production differs significantly based on selected probability distribution, results are presented Figure 14.
 Highest differences are seen in cased of significant proportion of bad production potential projects as there is a higher chance, that they may be prioritized over high production potential ones.

 Figure 14; Difference in average production between RYM 0 and RYM 0,99; based on 1000 random draws